Last updated on June 17th, 2021 at 12:23 am

 Some cultures are big into gender roles, others not so much.
 Some believe in PDA while others frown upon it.

-If you’re dating someone with a different culture than yours and it’s hard to find common ground.
+If you’re dating someone with a different culture than yours and you have to find common ground.

 Where to next?